T1 vs DRX – LoL Worlds 2022 Final Preview & Analysis

 From almost unable to qualify for Worlds to one series away from the Summoner’s Cup, DRX’s run is bound to go into the history books, regardless of the outcome.
 For Deft, it’s almost ten years of waiting and he will have his chance against his high school mate Faker.
 BeryL will be in his third consecutive World Finals.
 For the rest, it will be their first time and a breakthrough that many can only dream of…

-Read also: 8 fun facts ahead of the Worlds 2022 finals this weekend
+Read also: 9 fun facts ahead of the Worlds finals

 T1 vs DRX Pick Analysis – High Priority and Pocket Picks